daczarne/legion/README.md

 ![scenario 1](img/scenario_1.png)

-Just as with the `CityDisplay` class, you can pass a `DisplayConfiguration` object to control how the cities are displayed.
+You can pass a `DisplayConfiguration` object to control how the cities are displayed.
 The configuration supplied will be used for all cities in the `Scenario`.

 ```python
 scenario: Scenario = Scenario.from_list(